cygni/texas-holdem-client-javascript/README.md

     isSameCard,
     isSameHand,

-    // State of the table, pre flop, flopo, turn, river tableStates,
+    // And another enum, the tate of the table, pre flop, flopo, turn, river tableStates,
 } from '@cygni/poker-client-api';
 ```